Nijhum Dwip National Park: Location

-Plants and Animals
+Plants and animals

 Flora

 The general walk in the forest is not easy due to muddy soil and pneumatophores of Sonneratia apetala (Keora) and Avicennia alba (Baine) trees.
 About 152 plant species belonging to 56 families have been recorded.
-Seven plant species recorded as rare are Bruguiera gymnorhiza (kakra), Derris trifoliata, Diospyros blancoi, Tamarix gallica, Heliotropium currasavicum, Typha elephentanea, Sarcolobus carinatus.
+Seven plant species recorded as rare are Bruguiera gymnorhiza (kakra), Derris trifoliata, Diospyros blancoi, Tamarix gallica, Heliotropium currasavicum, Typha elephantina, Sarcolobus carinatus.

 Fauna

 The majority of animals found are spotted deer, which can be seen in plenty here.
-Other animals seen here are clawless otter, jackals, mongoose, monitor lizard, fishing cat, turtles and dolphins.
+Other animals seen here are small-clawed otter, golden jackal, Water buffalo, monitor lizard, fishing cat, turtles and dolphins.
 The park is notable because it contains world's largest population of Indian skimmer birds.
 More than 100 species of migratory and resident birds are recorded in the national park.

 The water bodies are a major busiest airport for migratory birds.
-Globally threatened birds like Spoon-billed sandpiper, Asian Dowitcher, Nordmann's greenshank, Spotted redshank, Goliath Heron and Indian Skimmers are seen here.
-The tributaries around the islands are abode to Ganges dolphin, Indo-Pacific humpback dolphin, Indo-Pacific finless porpoise, and Irrawaddy dolphin.
+Globally threatened birds like Spoon-billed sandpipers, Asian dowitchers, Nordmann's greenshanks, Spotted redshanks, Goliath herons and Indian skimmers are seen here.
+The tributaries around the islands are abode to Ganges river dolphins, Indo-Pacific humpback dolphins, Indo-Pacific finless porpoises, and Irrawaddy dolphins.
 Whales have been spotted occasionally.
 The channels are very rich in micro benthos and other invertebrates.